drroe/CreateRemdDirs/README.md

 HPC resources.
 Currently CreateRemdDirs requires NetCDF libraries to perform checks on Amber trajectories/restarts.

+## Installation
+Typically it is enough to run `./configure gnu` on most systems.
+The job check mode requires NetCDF libraries.
+If you've already got an Amber installation built with NetCDF it will be enough to `./configure --with-netcdf=$AMBERHOME gnu`.
+Alternatively you can `./configure -no-netcdf gnu` to build without NetCDF.

+## Usage
 CreateRemdDirs has 3 modes: input Creation, job Submission, job Checking.
 There are also 3 types of jobs: Runs, Analysis (--analyze), and Archiving (--archive).
 Analysis is currently very basic and just consists of stripping, imaging, and